MQKGitHub/Introduction-to-Cyber-Security/README.md

 ### 🛡️ Defensive Security Intro
 - Learned the basics of how cyber defenders monitor, investigate, and respond to threats using tools like SIEM.
 - Explored core concepts like threat intelligence, malware analysis, digital forensics, and the role of a SOC team.

+### 🔍 Search Skills
+- Learned how to use search operators like `site:`, `filetype:`, and `intitle:` to quickly locate useful technical resources.
+- Practised using OSINT tools like Shodan, Censys, and VirusTotal to gather valuable reconnaissance data for cyber investigations.

 ---